 How Much Compensation Can I Claim For A Leg Injury?

-By Michael Patrick.
-Last Updated 22nd March 2021.
-Welcome to our guide on leg injury claims.
+By Daniel Rivers.
+Last Updated 14th October 2021.
+Welcome to our guide on leg injury compensation claims.
 An accident can be as unforeseen as it can be devastating, both physically and emotionally.
 Following an accident that has led to an injury, knowing how to cope can be a tricky prospect.
+However, in this guide, we’ll explain how to claim leg injury compensation.

-Questions concerning legal compensation should almost always be asked.
+Legal questions concerning leg injury compensation should almost always be asked.
 When you have broken a bone in your leg, this is especially true.
 If you’re considering claiming leg injury compensation, this guide is a great place to get started.

 A claim for a leg injury can be based on many different injuries.
 You might have been at work, in a public place, or somewhere else.
-But if someone else acted negligently in the run-up to your injury, you might have a legal compensation claim.
+But if someone else acted negligently in the run-up to your injury, you might have a legitimate basis on which to file any leg injury claims.

-If you would like to find out more about making a leg injury claim, irrespective of the accident source, this guide is for you.
-You can also call us on 0800 073 8804 to speak with someone about your claim.
+If you would like to find out more about making a leg injury claim, this guide is for you, irrespective of the accident source.
+You can also call our personal injury lawyers on 0800 073 8804 to speak with someone about your claim or fill out a contact form.

 Select a section:

-- A guide to accident claims for leg injuries.
+- A guide to accident claims and Leg Injury Compensation

 - What to do if you are involved in an accident causing a leg injury.

-- How to begin a leg injury claim.
+- How to begin a claim for leg injury compensation.

 - What can be claimed after an accident causing a leg injury?